PayBy/official-doc/docs/Online Payment Integration/Special Payment Scenes/qrpay.md

 #### Create order

-When the customer confirms to pay, call the [Create order](/docs/createorder) API,  follow the API description to create a reuest.
+When the customer confirms to pay, call the [Create order](/docs/createorder) API,  follow the API description to create a request.
 Pass `QRPAY` in the **paySceneCode** parameter.

 <br/>